Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Related Work

 \subsection{Adversarial Data Collection}

-We directly extend the AdversarialQA dataset collected in ``Beat the AI'' \citep{bartolo2020beat}.
-AdversarialQA was collected by asking crowdworkers to write extractive question-answering examples that a model-in-the-loop was unable to answer correctly.
-Other datasets for question answering~\citep{rajpurkar-etal-2018-know,dua-etal-2019-drop,wallace-etal-2019-trick}, sentiment analysis \citep{potts-etal-2020-dynasent}, hate speech detection \citep{vidgen2020learning} and natural language inference \citep{nie-etal-2020-adversarial} have been collected in a similar manner.
+We directly extend the AdversarialQA dataset collected in ``Beat the AI''~\citep{bartolo2020beat}, which uses the same passages as \squadone{}.
+AdversarialQA was collected by asking crowdworkers to write extractive question-answering examples that three different models-in-the-loop were unable to answer correctly, creating the \dataset{BiDAF}, \dataset{BERT}, and \dataset{RoBERTa} subsets.
+Other datasets for question answering~\citep{rajpurkar-etal-2018-know,dua-etal-2019-drop,wallace-etal-2019-trick}, sentiment analysis~\citep{potts-etal-2020-dynasent}, hate speech detection \citep{vidgen2020learning}, and natural language inference \citep{nie-etal-2020-adversarial} have been collected in a similar manner.
 While appealing, human-generated adversarial data is expensive to collect; our work is complementary in that it explores methods to extract further value from existing adversarially collected datasets without requiring additional annotation effort.